 2. Next order discount

-You can make the coupon category-specific if you want to emphasize the connection between the products.
-It’s also a good way of pushing a category that doesn’t get enough attention on its own.
+Or, make the coupon category-specific if you want to push a category that doesn’t get enough attention on its own.

 3. An offer to fight browse abandonment

 You can fight browse abandonment — this is when people browse your site but don’t buy anything.
-Reach out to them via an email and give them an incentive to go through with an order.
+Reach out to them with an incentive to go through with an order.
+You have their contact information from their first purchase.

-Also, since this is still a post-purchase email, with a CRM like Brevo (formerly Sendinblue) you have a track record of the customer’s behavior on site for all their visits.
+Also, with a CRM like Brevo you have a track record of the customer’s behavior on site for all their visits.

-To weed out casual browsers, only send a special offer to those who have looked at the products and left a few times.
+To weed out casual browsers, only send a special post-purchase email to people who have looked at the products and left more than once.
+They’re really interested but can’t make up their mind.

-Replenishment reminders are the post-purchase emails every ecommerce brand should use if the products make sense to be reordered (sorry, baby strollers and bridal gowns!).
+Replenishment reminders are the post-purchase emails every ecommerce brand should use if the products make sense to be reordered.

-Identify how often people shop in your store to time your emails for when they’ll be ready to buy again.
+Find out how often people shop in your store (our Ecommerce dahsboard can help with that too) to time your emails for when they’ll be ready to buy again.
 This tactic can work with anything from pet food and personal care to socks and home supplies.

 However, if you sell something like shoes or plants, you can still do it with a mix between cross-selling and reorder campaigns.
-Your main product may be a one-time order, but the accessories are not.
+Your main product may be a one-time order, but the accessories are not and reminder emails can work just as well.

 It’s a golden opportunity to use post-purchase emails to keep customers coming back.